Sage-Bionetworks-Challenges/sample-model-templates/README.md

        --network none \
        --volume $PWD/sample_data:/input:ro \
        --volume $PWD/output:/output:rw \
-       docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION
+       --memory 4g --memory-swap 6g --shm-size 1g \
+       docker.synapse.org/syn1234567/my_model:v1.0
    ```

-   where:

-   - `--rm`: removes the container after execution.
-   - `--network none`: disables all network connections to the container,
-     emulating the same behavior as the Synapse submission system.
-   - `--volume SOURCE:DEST:PERMISSIONS`: mounts local directories to the container;
-     use absolute paths for _SOURCE_ and _DEST_.

     If your model requires a GPU, add `--runtime nvidia` or `--gpus all`.
 Ensure
     the [NVIDIA Container Toolkit] is installed if using GPU support.

 ### Prepare and push your model to Synapse